 Tom smiled in response.
 ‘Have we ever been that lucky?’
 He asked rhetorically before continuing.
 ‘Each of the girls came from solid, loving family backgrounds.
 Parents still together, siblings all got along.
 Dads in good secure jobs,’ Tom said.

-‘Even the way they travelled to and from the gym differed with each girl,’ Frank said.
+‘Even the way they traveled to and from the gym differed with each girl,’ Frank said.

 Tom rubbed a thoughtful hand across his mouth.
 ‘So why were these three girls targeted?’
 He scanned the three images smiling back at him.